The Competitive Ratio of Threshold Policies for Online Unit-density Knapsack Problems: Simulations Using Data from a Latin American Department Store

 To give a concrete example, here is an arrival sequence in the winter between year 2015 and 2016, for one SKU of women purse.

-This selling season spans the Revolution Day\footnote{A Mexican black Friday}, Christmas, and New Year.
-And the order quantities are in commercial units.
+This selling season spans the local black Friday, Christmas, and New Year.
+And the item quantities are in commercial units.

-Sequence $S$ is an observed sequence of order sizes, accepted by greedy (FCFS) in the real world supply chain.
-The sum of all the order sizes is smaller than the starting inventory, which, in this case, is $208$ units.
-Any orders which could not have been fulfilled are \textit{censored} from the data.
-As a result, we create non-trivial instances by re-scaling the starting inventory amounts (which we know) for each SKU at each warehouse by a factor $\alpha\in[0,1]$, and then test the performance of different accept/reject policies over different scaling factors $\alpha$.
+Sequence $S$ is an observed sequence of item sizes, accepted by greedy (FCFS) in the real world supply chain.
+The sum of all the item sizes is smaller than the starting inventory, which, in this case, is $208$ units.
+Any item which could not have been fulfilled are censored from the data, and the true sequence of item sizes might have been larger.
+Because of this potential censoring of larger sizes, we create non-trivial arrival instances by re-scaling the starting inventory amounts (which we know) for each SKU at each warehouse by a factor $\alpha\in[0,1]$, and then test the performance of different accept/reject policies over different scaling factors $\alpha$.
 This is a limitation of our computational study.
 Nonetheless, we believe that this censoring only favors FCFS in our computational study, because large orders rarely appear in the end of a sequence (which would cause FCFS to perform poorly).
-Such an experiment setup to vary the initial inventory level is very common in the revenue management literature; see \citet{zhang2005revenue, liu2008choice}.
+Such an experiment setup to vary the initial inventory level is common in the online decision making literature; see \citet{zhang2005revenue, liu2008choice}.

 We compute the expected revenue from our proposed random threshold algorithm from Definition~\ref{defn:3/7alg}, named \textbf{Random-Threshold}; the (deterministic) revenue from first-come-first-serve policy, named \textbf{FCFS}; and the expected revenue from the algorithm suggested in \citet{han2015randomized}, named \textbf{HKM15}.
 The results are shown in Figure~\ref{fig:computational}, where we have divided all the numbers by its corresponding offline optimal integer packing.
 The offline optimal packing serves as an upper bound, so that the performance ratio is always between $0$ and $1$, with higher ratios indicating better performance.